karendoronio/Natural-Selection-Data-Viz/mask-main/README.md

 # Adapting for Survival: How Different Types of Natural Selection Affect Species Populations

-The files in the [public](/public) directory are deployed to: https://cse442.pages.cs.washington.edu/24au/fp/mask/

 > This preservation of favourable variations and the rejection of injurious variations, I call Natural Selection.
 >
 > \- Charles Darwin, *On the Origin of Species*